reactpatterns/reactpatterns/pages/Render-callback.md

 };
 ```

 `FieldItem` will render either the `Loading` or the `Profile` component, depending on the existence of a `user` property.
-It also passes down a prop of its own, `username`, that one of these components can consume to make a call
+It also passes down a prop of its own, `username`, that one of these components can consume to make a call.

 What is interesting here is that `<FieldItem/>` uses a function as a child.
 Any child component inside it is now free to consume this prop however it needs to, totally decoupled from the parent.